ActiveBrainAtlas2/preprocessing-pipeline/docs/user/annotation.workflow.md

     1. updatedby - this column keeps track of who updated the column.
     1. updated - this column keeps track of when the row was updated.
 ### Existing annotations
-1. When the user hits the 'Save' button again in the same Neuroglancer view, the program will:
+1. When the user hits the 'Save' button in the same Neuroglancer view, the program will:
     1. Take the existing annotation data in that layer and mark it as inactive. (active=False)